janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

 acknowledgments
 ===============

+The PhD thesis of Kathy Piret (cited above) described the development of a first Python interface to PHCpack.
+The 2008 ``phcpy.py`` provided access to the blackbox solver, the path trackers, and the mixed volume computation.

+In the summer of 2017, Jasmine Otto helped with the setup of jupyterhub and the definition of a SageMath kernel.
+Code snippets with example uses of ``phcpy`` in a Jupyter notebook were introduced during that summer.
+The code snippets, listed in a chapter of this document, provide another good way to explore the capabilities of the software.

 This material is based upon work supported by the National Science Foundation under Grants 1115777 and 1440534.
 Any opinions, findings, and conclusions or recommendations expressed